 Is Your Money In A Bank That’s Doing Something Good With It?

-There are more places for your checking and savings than just the big banks: Consider a credit union or a community development financial institutions.
+There are more places for your checking and savings than just the big banks: Consider a credit union or a community development financial institution.

-On was April 4, 1968, in Memphis, Martin Luther King Jr. delivered his Mountaintop Speech, in which he famously foretold he had seen the promised land but “might not get there with you.”
+On April 3, 1968, in Memphis, Martin Luther King Jr. delivered his Mountaintop Speech, in which he famously foretold he had seen the promised land but “might not get there with you.”

 In a less-famous part of that same speech, he called upon black communities and their allies to move their money to black-owned banks and even black-owned insurance companies.
 The reason he said was, “Now these are some practical things that we can do.
 We begin the process of building a greater economic base.”